Jaylen Twyman

-Jaylen Guy Twyman (born July 19, 1999) is an American football defensive end for the Miami Dolphins of the National Football League (NFL).
-He played college football at Pittsburgh and was drafted by the Vikings in the sixth round, 199th overall pick, of the 2021 NFL Draft.
+Jaylen Guy Twyman (born July 19, 1999) is an American professional football defensive end.
+He played college football for the Pittsburgh Panthers and was selected by the Minnesota Vikings in the sixth round of the 2021 NFL draft.

-Early years
+Early life

 Twyman attended H. D. Woodson High School in Washington, D.C.
 As a senior, he had 91 tackles and nine sacks.
 He committed to the University of Pittsburgh to play college football.

 College career

 Twyman redshirted his first year at Pittsburgh in 2017.
 As a redshirt freshman in 2018, he played in 13 games with one start and had 16 tackles and a half sack.
-Prior to his sophomore season in 2019, Twyman changed his number from 55 to 97 in honor of former Pitt defensive tackle Aaron Donald.
+Prior to his sophomore season in 2019, Twyman changed his number from 55 to 97 in honor of former Pittsburgh defensive tackle Aaron Donald.
 That season he started all 13 games, recording 41 tackles and 10.5 sacks.

 Professional career

 Minnesota Vikings

-Twyman was drafted by the Minnesota Vikings in the 6th round, 199th overall, of the 2021 NFL Draft.
+Twyman was selected by the Minnesota Vikings in the sixth round, 199th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Twyman was waived by Minnesota with a non-football injury designation on July 26.
-The next day, he was reverted to the injured reserve.
+The next day, he reverted to the team's non-football injury reserve list.

 On August 30, 2022, Twyman was waived by the Vikings.
 He was signed to the practice squad one day later.
 He was released on October 4.

 Miami Dolphins

 On October 10, 2022, Twyman signed with the practice squad of the Miami Dolphins.
 He signed a reserve/future contract on January 16, 2023.
+He was waived on August 28, 2023.

+Birmingham Stallions

+On December 24, 2023, Twyman signed with the Birmingham Stallions of the United States Football League (USFL).
+He was released on April 30, 2024.

+San Antonio Brahmas (first stint)

+On May 15, 2024, Twyman signed with the San Antonio Brahmas of the United Football League (UFL).
+His contract was terminated on August 17, 2024, to sign with an NFL team.

+New York Jets

+Twyman signed with the New York Jets on August 18, 2024.
+He was waived on August 27.

+San Antonio Brahmas (second stint)

+On March 8, 2025, Twyman re-signed with the Brahmas.
+He was released on March 20, 2025.